RStankov/SearchObject/README.md

 search.params(:opened => false)   # => overwrites the 'opened' option
 ```

+## Example

+You can find example of most imporatant features and plugins - [here](https://github.com/RStankov/SearchObject/tree/master/example).

 ## Plugins

 ```SearchObject``` support plugins, which are passed to the ```SearchObject.module``` method.